Trzebiatów

-Trzebiatów obtained town rights in 1277 under Pomeranian rulers who had invited German settlers to populate the area.
-It was part of the Duchy of Pomerania within the Holy Roman Empire.
-In 1416, the town became part of the Hanseatic League, then served as an important trade post and developed architecturally, with a typical Brick Gothic-style influence.
-It had trading connections with larger Hanseatic cities such as Danzig (Gdańsk), Lübeck and Hamburg.
-From 1648 the town was part of Brandenburg-Prussia, the later Kingdom of Prussia.
-After World War II the town became part of Poland.
-The German population was expelled and the town was resettled with Poles.
-It escaped destruction during the war and its preserved Old Town was registered as a protected historical monument of Poland.

 History

+Middle Ages

-The lower Rega area around Gryfice and Trzebiatów was the site of a West Slavic or Lechitic gród (fortified settlement) in the 9th century.
+The lower Rega area around Gryfice and Trzebiatów was the site of a West Slavic Lechitic gród (fortified settlement) in the 9th century.
+The territory became part of the emerging Polish state under Mieszko I around 967.
+It was part of the Duchy of Pomerania, which separated itself from Poland as a result of the fragmentation of Poland.
 The first recorded mention of the town comes from 1170 when the Pomeranian Duke Casimir I granted a few villages and oversight of a church in the town to settlers from Lund in Sweden.
-The region was briefly invaded by an expanding Poland during the reign of the first Polish rulers Mieszko I and Bolesław I the Brave.
-It was part of the Duchy of Pomerania, which separated itself from Poland as a result of the fragmentation of Poland.
+In the early 13th century Trzebiatów became the seat of Duchess Anastasia of Greater Poland, who rebuilt the old castle into her residence.
+In 1224, Anastasia brought Premonstratensian nuns to the town.
 In the first half of the 13th century, German settlers invited by the Pomeranian Duke Barnim I began to settle in the area.
 In 1277, this settlement received town privileges under the Lübeck Law.
+In 1416, the town became part of the Hanseatic League, then served as an important trade post and developed architecturally, with a typical Brick Gothic-style influence.
+It had trading connections with major cities such as Gdańsk and Copenhagen.